lxbtlr/formica/README.md

 python model.py -h
 ```

+## side-note
+One of my goals for this project was to practice refactoring the code base.
+This
+throughout the coding process, but most significantly in the last week on the refactor
+branch.
+That code has been merged and does run **however**, you will immediately
+notice there is a problem...
+THE ANTS ARE ONLY IN ONE QUARTER OF THE SCREEN.
+The
+earlier MVP is still accessible (look at src/_model.py) and you can see more accurate
+ants across your screen.

 # Interesting Tidbits

 One of the major outcomes from the refactor was the change in program architecture from